fx-biocoder/oop-in-cpp/03 - Inheritance/README.md

 ## 6. Constructors and destructors in class inheritance

-We have seen how to handle virtual functions with dynamic linking, but we are still unsure about the order in which constructors and destructors are called during runtime.
+We have seen how to handle virtual functions with dynamic binding, but we are still unsure about the order in which constructors and destructors are called during runtime.
 Let's execute the following program:

 ```cpp
 int main()